VRehnberg/torch-twonn/README.md

     d = - \frac{\log(1 - F(\mu))}{\log(\mu)}
 ```

-is done with the denominator as dependent, it is unclear to me how it was done in the paper.
+is done with least squares and the denominator as dependent, it is unclear to me how it was done in the paper.

 ## References